Looking for ways to volunteer?

 The URJ has a number of podcasts on this list.
-A few of them they produce, including a commentary on the weekly Torah portion.
-One is by Israeli she-ro Anat Hoffman.
-Great content here.
+A few of them that they produce include a commentary on the weekly Torah portion.
+One is by Israeli shero Anat Hoffman.

 ELITalks are like TEDTalks on Jewish themes with a variety of people speaking.

 Dr. Rachel Korazim has a Facebook Group and is teaching courses many times per week in English about Israeli poetry.
 You can access the Facebook Group where updates to class sessions are listed here.

 Israel’s State Archives has a website with a variety of types of content for research and learning including articles, videos, and online exhibits.

 Unorthodox is a smart, fresh, and fun weekly podcast on Jewish news and culture hosted by Mark Oppenheimer, Stephanie Butnick, and Liel Leibovitz. here.

 The CDC now recommends wearing cloth face coverings in public where other social distancing measures are difficult to maintain.
 The cloth face coverings recommended are not surgical masks or N-95 respirators.